Can Preferred Apartment Communities Inc. (APTS) Remain Competitive?

-Preferred Apartment Communities Inc. (NYSE:APTS) changed by 0.00% from its latest closing price compared to the recent 1-year high of $25.80.
-The company’s stock price has collected -0.16% of loss in the last five trading sessions.
+Preferred Apartment Communities Inc. (NYSE:APTS) went up by 0.04% from its latest closing price compared to the recent 1-year high of $25.80.
+The company’s stock price has collected -0.04% of loss in the last five trading sessions.
 The Wall Street Journal reported on 02/16/22 that Blackstone to Buy Preferred Apartment in $5.8 Billion Deal

 Is It Worth Investing in Preferred Apartment Communities Inc. (NYSE :APTS) Right Now?